thinkst/opencanary/docs/services/windows.rst

 This will redirect any message of facility local7 to your `/var/log/samba-audit.log` file, which will be watched by our OpenCanary daemon.

-Please note this is all written up in the github README.md
+Please note this is all written up in the GitHub README.md